 First, scrape off as much of the dressing as you can.
 Rinse off what’s left in the sink.
 Next, add salted water to a pot and bring it to a boil.
 Put the potatoes in boiling water and cook until they reach the desired softness.

 As the potatoes are re-boiling, you can start adding your desired ingredients to the dressing.
 Make sure you give it a taste test!
 When the potatoes are complete, simply return them to the dressing and mix.
 There you have it — a completely revived potato salad!

-Now that you know how to rescue even the most unsalvageable store bought potato salad, let’s learn how you can enhance the texture and flavor to create the most delicious potato salad that has ever graced your taste buds.
+Now that you know how to rescue even the most unsalvageable store-bought potato salad, let’s learn how you can enhance its texture and flavor to create the most delicious potato salad that has ever graced your taste buds.

 Make It Crunchy

 To add some extra texture to your potato salad, try adding finely diced raw onion, celery, green onions, or chives.
 Start small, as ingredients like onion have a flavor that can quickly become overpowering.
 I find that red onion or sweet onions taste the best.